 Your marriage is in crisis.

-You know you need help—but should you see a marriage counselor or hire a marriage coach?
+You know you need help, but should you see a marriage counselor or hire a marriage coach?
 What’s the difference?
-And which one will actually save your marriage?
+And which one is the right fit when your marriage is in crisis?

 I’m Cass Morrow, and I’ve been on both sides of this question.
 Kathryn and I tried marriage counseling multiple times during our crisis years.
 It didn’t work.
 In fact, it made things worse.